 It is essential to ensure the continuity of malaria, RMNCAH and NTD services in 2021 as the COVID-19 pandemic continues to impact our continent.
 This may include the implementation of any necessary catch-up activities and ensuring timely planning to account for potential delays in procurement and delivery.
-Any intervention must ensure the safety of communities and health workers given the ease of transmission of COVID-
+Any intervention must ensure the safety of communities and health workers given the ease of transmission of COVID-19.

-19. Progress
+Progress

-Guinea has secured sufficient resources for the majority of the RDTs and LLINs required in 2020.
+Guinea has secured sufficient resources for the majority of the RDTs and LLINs required in 2021.
 The country has completed the national insecticide resistance monitoring and management plan, carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
 Guinea has procured sufficient LLINs to achieve universal operational coverage of the targeted at risk population.
-The country has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard.